Changissnz/TAGIB/README.md

 As for me, my full physical recovery has most definitely not come at the expense of modern medicine alone for I recover from my injuries with a soul twisted and split by the human loss of what I have held dear.
 But I know not to look back on these setbacks with a sour attitude and a wretched heart.
-I

 I had many doubts about my beliefs and who my true friends were before this event.
 I went about life in a dream-like and bubbly state that was neither